meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 image: /assets/cache-paper/access-time-plot.png
 ---

-CPU caches are very fast and small memories.
+CPU caches are very fast and small memory.
 They are part of the CPU and store a subset of the data present in main memory (RAM) that is expected to be used again soon.
 Their purpose is to reduce the frequency of main memory accesses.